 You see, it’s not that you’re really pro-life, you’re pro-straight, white, Christian fetuses.

 I can tell by how often your heavy burden for the sanctity of life evaporates upon delivery.
-In so many cases this compassion really has a nine-month expiration date, as if life begins at conception but ends upon leaving the birth canal.
+In so many cases, any compassion you proclaim really has a nine-month expiration date, as if life begins at conception but ends upon leaving the birth canal.
 The completion of that third trimester is actually the shelf life of your passionate regard for much of the living.

-Because if that life you say you so treasure, one day converts to Islam, you label it dangerous, you see it as a threat, you applaud suggestions of its expulsion, you deny it open worship.
+Because if that life you say you so treasure, one day claims Islam, you label it dangerous, you see it as a threat, you applaud suggestions of its expulsion, you deny it open worship.

 If that life eventually comes out as LGBTQ, you condemn its soul, harass it in your workplace and church, try to prevent its marriage, tell it where and when it can use a public bathroom.
 You bully it and drive it to suicide.

 If that life is snuffed out by the handguns that you’ve funded and glorified and lobbied for, you offer “thoughts and prayers” and blame the media and mental illness and Liberals.

 If that life needs healthcare because its undeveloped heart can barely beat on its own, you’re suddenly empty of empathy and low on generosity—unless it can pull its own weight and pay the premiums.

 If that life has brown skin and wears baggy pants and gets gunned down during a traffic stop, you not only have little grief over its loss, but readily blame it for its own execution.